andreisoare/lib-themisui/themis_components/thFilter/readme.md

 ### Autocomplete Filter

-Uses our th-autocomplete component to query the server for options as you type.
+Uses our `thAutocomplete` component to query the server for options as you type.

-It requires adding 2 more options to th-autocomplete in order to work:
+It requires passing 3 more options through the `autocompleteOptions` property.
+These 3 options must be supported by `thAutocomplete` as well.

+* `ModelClass` (string)
-* ModelClass
+* `labelField` (string)
-* labelField
+* `queryParams` (optional)

-This saves the developer from having to manually implement `fetchData` for every autocomplete filter.
+They save the developer from having to manually implement `fetchData` for every autocomplete filter.
 This would actually be impossible for custom fields that must be retrieved from the backend: the backend cannot possibly send back an implementation of `fetchData` for that specific field.

-Behind the scenes, `thFilter` expects that `ModelClass` has a `.query(params)` method that it can call with `{query: searchString}` as a parameter.
-If so, it will make the request and parse the response internally.
+Behind the scenes, `thFilter` expects that `ModelClass` has a `.query(params)` method that it can call with `{query: searchString}` as the parameters.
+If there is ever a need to send more than the `query` parameter for the API request, you can add additional parameters through the `queryParams` option.

+`thFilter` will make the request and parse the response internally.
 It uses `labelField` to show a specific field for each object from the response array.

 ### Select Filter